🟡 1d Brusselator (automatic)

 Using the above call, it is very easy to find the first branches:

 We note that there are several branch points (blue points) on the above diagram.
 This means that there are additional branches in the neighborhood of these points.
 We now turn to automatic branch switching on these branches.
-This functionality, as we shall see, is only provided for PeriodicOrbitTrapProblem.

-Let's say we want to branch from the first branch point of the first curve pink branch.
+Let's say that we want to branch from the first branch point of the first curve pink branch.
 The syntax is very similar to the previous one:

 br_po2 = continuation(